 After trekking out to gather the elephants in the morning, enjoy breakfast before learning some traditional mahout skills.
 In the past, mahouts spent their entire lives in the jungle caring for elephants, and they’ve got several tricks up their sleeves to share with you about jungle life.
 You will have a chance to help make utensils and cooking pots out of bamboo before you cook up a traditional Thai lunch over a fire in true forest fashion.

-After lunch, join the Sanctuary’s veterinarian to learn how to perform a basic body-check to monitor the herd’s health and learn about elephant care.
 Though they are massive animals, elephants are surprisingly sensitive to a variety of ailments and require constant care to treat infections and wounds that are inevitable as they forage through the thick foliage.
-Practice more target training with the elephants before bathing them in the lake and bringing them to the forest for the night.
+You’ll follow your mahouts into the forest as they show you the different grasses, roots, and herbs that are used as herbal remedies to help the elephants with health issues.
+You’ll even learn which species of plants can treat human wounds or sicknesses too!
+Observe the elephants interacting naturally with their sisters, brothers, mothers, and best friends before they dive trunk first into the lake for an afternoon swim.
 In the evening, you’ll head to a local market to shop for some souvenirs before returning to the camp for the night.

 Rising early, today you will feed and take your elephants to the jungle for the last time.
 Once that work is done, you will have a chance to experience a one of a kind piece of Thai culture, Muay Thai kickboxing.
 This ancient form of martial arts is now popular all of the world as an effective form of self defense with deep cultural significance in SE Asian.
 Learn the different strike and blocking forms with local teachers and then put your new skills to work with progressive bag and pad training.